AI-assisted Development on a VPS

 Published:

 I migrated my Linode instance to Hetzner.
 During the migration, I realized most of the services I’m self-hosting are no longer useful to me.
 At the same time, AI tooling in my workplace has opened my eyes to the possibility of AI-assisted development.
-This is a guide to detail what I did to set up Hermes on a Hetzner VPS, and how I plan to use it for vibe-coding and rearchitecting my toy-application, a bill-spitting Telegram application called Nanasplits.
+This is a guide for what I did to set up Hermes on a Hetzner VPS, and how I plan to use it for vibe-coding and rearchitecting my toy-application, a bill-spitting Telegram application called Nanasplits.

 Setting up Hetzner